 ERC87 Disability and Human Rights

-In Academic Year 2017-18, students can participate in MMW Serves over spring break to improve inclusion and access on the Navajo Reservation.
+In Academic Year 2017-18, students can apply to participate in MMW Serves, which has a spring break component to enhance access for people with disabilities on the Navajo Reservation.

 In 2013 and 2014, Professors Matthew Herbst and Lisa Porter taught a seminar on disability & Turkish history and took the class to Istanbul to volunteer with disability-related NGOs and schools: Türk Anneler Derneği Özel Eğitim ve Rehabilitasyon Merkezi in Florya, Özel Eğitim Merkezi in Yeşilköy, İTO Özel Eğitim Merkezi in Bağcılar, Istanbul University, and İnsan Toplum ve Teknoloji Derneği.

-These programs were personally and pedagogically meaningful, kindling student interest in Turkish culture and inspiring a commitment to work for the inclusion of peoples with disabilities around the world
+These programs were personally meaningful and pedagogically powerful, kindling student interest in Turkish culture and inspiring a commitment to work for the inclusion of peoples with disabilities around the world.